In Exercises 13–16, find the critical value(s) and rejection regi... | Study Prep in Pearson+

 Z-Test

-A z-test is a statistical test used to determine if there is a significant difference between sample and population means when the population variance is known.
-It utilizes the standard normal distribution to calculate the z-score, which measures how many standard deviations an element is from the mean.
-In this context, the z-test is applied to assess whether the sample data significantly deviates from the hypothesized population mean under the specified significance level.
+A z-test is a statistical test used to determine whether there is a significant difference between sample and population means when the population variance is known.
+It utilizes the standard normal distribution to calculate the z-score, which indicates how many standard deviations an element is from the mean.
+In the context of this question, the z-test is applied to assess hypotheses based on the critical values and rejection regions derived from the significance level.

 Recommended video: